Severe Weather Statement issued for Houston by NWS - News Break

 Severe Weather Statement issued for Houston by NWS

-Effective: 2021-07-09 14:58:00 CDT Expires: 2021-07-09 15:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: To report severe weather contact your nearest law enforcement agency.
+Effective: 2021-07-09 14:46:00 CDT Expires: 2021-07-09 15:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: To report severe weather contact your nearest law enforcement agency.
 They will send your report to the National Weather Service office in Tallahassee.
-Target Area: Houston A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 315 PM CDT FOR EASTERN HOUSTON AND NORTH CENTRAL JACKSON COUNTIES At 258 PM CDT, severe thunderstorms were located along a line extending from 6 miles south of Columbia to 8 miles northwest of Marianna, moving east at 25 mph.
+Target Area: Houston A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 315 PM CDT FOR EASTERN HOUSTON AND NORTHWESTERN JACKSON COUNTIES At 246 PM CDT, severe thunderstorms were located along a line extending from near Webb to 7 miles northeast of Chipley, moving east at 20 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Cottonwood, Ashford, Columbia, Malone, Gordon, Pansey, Grangeburg, Farley Nuclear Plant, Sealy Springs, Sills and Jacob City.
+Locations impacted include Cottonwood, Ashford, Cowarts, Webb, Columbia, Malone, Avon, Madrid, Gordon, Campbellton, Pansey, Grangeburg, Sigma, Enon, Wilson Mill, Barber, Keytons, Pleasant Plains, Jacobs and Farley Nuclear Plant.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0